Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -Name
-Specifies the name of the Replication Protected Item that this cmdlet gets.
+Specifies the name of the replication protected item to get.

 ```yaml
 Type: String